COVID-19: Use AstraZeneca vaccine even if new variants are present, says WHO

 The WHO Regional Director noted that thorough vaccine preparation plans will help ensure African countries can hit the ground running in quickly immunising the most vulnerable people.
 Meticulous planning is key to ensuring vaccines reach all priority groups, wherever they are, in every single African country.

-Moeti briefed the Health Ministers on the region’s overall state of readiness for Africa’s largest-ever immunisation drive, planned vaccines delivery dates and next steps, including documentation required by COVAX related to regulatory readiness, indemnity and liability agreements so vaccine manufacturers can schedule shipment dates.
+Moeti briefed the Health Ministers on the region’s overall state of readiness for Africa’s largest-ever immunisation drive, planned vaccine delivery dates, and next steps, including documentation required by COVAX related to regulatory readiness, indemnity, and liability agreements so vaccine manufacturers can schedule shipment dates.

 In a significant step forward for the African region, national deployment and vaccination plans for COVID-19 vaccines from 35 low-income African countries eligible for free vaccines from the COVAX Facility have been accepted by an independent regional review committee.